Pylons/pyramid/docs/narr/security.rst

 policy which allows the application to use an authorization mechanism that does not involve :term:`ACL` objects.

-:mod:`pyramid` ships with only a single default authorization policy, so you'll need to create your own if you'd like to use a different one.
+:app:`Pyramid` ships with only a single default authorization policy, so you'll need to create your own if you'd like to use a different one.
 Creating and using your own authorization policy is a matter of creating an instance of an object that implements the